Trust is essential in our reliance on search engines. But we should understand some of the risks in placing too much trust in search results.

 Some other papers on Search Engine Bias

 I enjoyed this paper from Eric Goldman of Marquette University Law School – Search Engine Bias and the Demise of Search Engine Utopianism.
-I’m not sure that I agree that personalization will lead to less search engine bias, but he presents a thoughtful argument which includes many of the most important documents on the topic in his presentation.
+I’m not sure that I agree that personalization will lead to less search engine bias, but he presents a thoughtful argument that includes many of the most important documents on the topic in his presentation.

-Another paper, in this case a very long undergraduate thesis paper, does an excellent job of presenting issues involved in search engine bias – Through the Google Goggles: Sociopolitical Bias in Search Engine Design. (original link no longer available.)
+Another paper, in this case, a very long undergraduate thesis paper, does an excellent job of presenting issues involved in search engine bias – Through the Google Goggles: Sociopolitical Bias in Search Engine Design. (original link no longer available.)

 The author is Alejandro M. Diaz, and he was recognized by the Dean at his school (Stanford) for the paper by being awarded The Firestone Medal for Excellence in Undergraduate Research in 2005, along with a few other undergraduate students.

-The author does an excellent job of locating different choices in bias that exist, and while doing so, makes a statement early on that it isn’t a question of “not really whether bias exists, but rather which sort of bias we prefer.”
+The author does an excellent job of locating different choices in bias that exists, and while doing so, makes a statement early on that it isn’t a question of “not really whether bias exists, but rather which sort of bias we prefer.”